generaltoto/strapi/README.md

 # Strapi example

 This example deploys self-hosted version of [Strapi](https://strapi.io/).
 Internally it uses a PostgreSQL database to store the data.
+The template was modified to host the database of my portfolio website.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/strapi?referralCode=milo)